 Disagreements about finances can be disastrous.
 If you’re in a serious relationship, this free Marriage and Money guide will teach you how to have the right conversations about money.
 Learn what questions to ask your partner and how to get on the same financial page so you can achieve your goals together.

 Kids are expensive.
 It’s a fact of life.
 Planning for a child means saving up a lot of money, either as a couple or a single mother, and making a lot of tough decisions.
-You will have to make sacrifices, completely rearrange your budget, and take maternity leave.
+You will have to make sacrifices, completely rearrange your budget, and take maternity leave (which can mean a significant loss of income).
 Like marriage, starting a family is a personal decision that you or you and your partner should discuss together.

 Children